dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 ### Reducers

-<aside class="Aside" markdown="1">The idea behind Redux is to join app state into one single state tree, and manipulate it via a side-effect free function, that takes previous state and returns the new state, based on an action that describes the manipulations that we want to apply to it.
+<aside class="Callout Info" markdown="1">The idea behind Redux is to join app state into one single state tree, and manipulate it via a side-effect free function, that takes previous state and returns the new state, based on an action that describes the manipulations that we want to apply to it.
 The reducer may be split into multiple reducers, for the sake of modularity.
 The state itself is kept in the store and not in the reducer, the reducer is just a simple function, remember?
 Actions that manipulate the state may be likened to C (Command) in CQRS (Command-Query Responsibility Segregation).
 You may record and later replay actions to get a kind of Event Sourcing.

 To manipulate state efficiently we use our own library called plow-js, which has that scent of functional programming to it.
 Check it out, it is really cool!